I am Assistant Professor of Political Science in the Faculty of Arts and Social Sciences at Sabancı University, Istanbul-Turkey.

 At Sabancı University and State University of New York at Binghamton, I have taught "Methods and Scope of Political Analysis" at the graduate level, and "American Polarization," "Models of Elections and Electoral Behavior," "Public Opinion and Elections," "Elite and Electoral Polarization," "Political Participation and Voting Behavior," "Political Parties and Party Systems in Europe," and "Understanding the European Union" at the undergraduate level.

-My research generally focuses on the effects of political, institutional and informational structures on voting behavior, voter turnout, and democratic representation.
-My scholarship has been published at Political Behavior, Political Research Quarterly, Electoral Studies, and International Political Science Review.
+My research generally focuses on the effects of political, institutional and informational structures on voting behavior, political participation, and democratic representation.
+My scholarship has been published or is forthcoming at, among others, American Journal of Political Science, Political Behavior, Political Research Quarterly, and Electoral Studies.

-In addition to my ongoing projects you can find here, I am currently working on my dissertation.
-In it, I seek to understand whether polarization in party and candidate policy offerings affects the mass public's policy and partisan attitudes, and relatedly individuals' decisions to turn out and to vote for parties and candidates strategically taking polarized policy and ideological stands.
-In addition to cross-national and cross-temporal analyses of established European democracies, I engage in in-depth case studies of the U.S. and Turkey.
-I find that party and elite polarization mobilize the electorate, change the distributions of their policy preferences, and consequently provide parties and their candidates with considerably more electoral support.
+In addition to my numerous ongoing projects you can find here, I am currently working on a book project based on my dissertation.
+In it, I investigate whether polarization of party and candidate ideological and policy offerings affects individuals' ideological, policy, and partisan attitudes, and relatedly their decisions to turn out to vote for parties and candidates strategically taking polarized stands.
+Along with cross-national and cross-temporal analyses of established European democracies, I engage in in-depth case studies of the U.S., Turkey, and Norway.
+I find that party and elite polarization mobilize the electorate, change distributions of their ideological, policy, and partisan preferences, and consequently provide parties and candidates with considerably higher electoral support.

-For the most recent version of my curriculum vitae, please click here.
+For a recent version of my curriculum vitae, please click here.